 Dong quai extracts have the potential to stop the cell cycle and cause cell death in cancerous cells.
-Research suggests that dong quai can potentially kill cancer cells for brain tumors, leukemia, and colon cancer.
-But others studies note that there isn’t significant impact against cancer cells, especially in humans.

 A 2011 study found that taking dong quai can be effective in reducing the incidence of anemia — low red blood cell count — in people with cancer.

 The near-universal uses for the herb mean that men and women take it for many reasons.
 Always talk to your doctor before taking the herb.
 It may cause side effects with other medications you may be taking.